gdromard/rt-request-log-py-parser/README.md

 Put some request-*.log files in the `logs_to_process` folder and run

 `python3 requestlog-parser.py`

-and you are working with log files for version 6.x, run
+If you are working with log files for version 6.x, run

 `python3 requestlog-parser-v6.py`